A topic from the subject of Chemical Kinetics in Chemistry.

 • Catalysts are substances that increase the rate of a chemical reaction without being consumed themselves.

-• Catalysts work by providing an alternative pathway for the reaction to occur, which has a lower activation energy than the uncatalyzed reaction.
+• Catalysts work by providing an alternative reaction pathway with a lower activation energy than the uncatalyzed reaction.

 • Catalysts can be either homogeneous (in the same phase as the reactants) or heterogeneous (in a different phase).